CFIA-NCFAD/nf-ionampliseq/docs/output.md

 ## Bcftools

-Variants detected by [TVC] are normalized and filtered by [Bcftools][] to find the majority allele at each position.
+Variants detected by [TVC] are normalized and filtered by [Bcftools][] to determine the high-confidence minor alleles (allele fraction (AF) >= 0.25 by default) and high-confidence major alleles (AF >= 0.75 by default).
+Supplemental information is added to the VCF using the Bcftools [fill-tags plugin](https://samtools.github.io/bcftools/howtos/plugin.fill-tags.html).
 Bcftools is also used to report the number of SNPs, MNPs and indels detected as well as transitions/transversions (Ts/Tv).
 Bcftools statistics are reported in the MultiQC report general stats table.

 **Output files:**

 * `variants/`
-  * `bcftools/`
+  * `bcftools_stats/`
-    * `*.bcftools_stats.txt`: Variant statistics file used by MultiQC for reporting and visualization.
+    * `${sample}.bcftools_stats.txt`: Variant statistics file used by MultiQC for reporting and visualization.
-  * `vcf/`
+  * `${sample}/`
-    * `*.norm.vcf`: Bcftools normalized VCF (multiallelic sites are split into individual records for easier filtering).
+    * `${sample}.bcftools_filt.vcf`: Bcftools normalized, supplemented with additional allele info (Bcftools fill-tags plugin) and filtered VCF.
+This is the VCF that is used for consensus sequence generation with Bcftools.
+Multiallelic sites are split into individual records for easier filtering and consensus sequence generation.
-    * `*.norm.filt.vcf`: Variants filtered for majority allele using Bcftools.
-These are the variants used for generating the majority consensus sequence.
+    * `${sample}-ref.fasta`: Reference sequence used for variant calling.

 ## Consensus Sequence

-A majority consensus sequence is constructed from a coverage depth masked reference sequence (low/no coverage reference sequence positions are replaced with `N`) and variants normalized and filtered by [Bcftools][] using [vcf_consensus_builder][].
+A majority consensus sequence is constructed with [Bcftools][] `consensus` from a coverage depth masked reference sequence (low/no coverage reference sequence positions are replaced with `N`) and variants normalized and filtered by [Bcftools][] according to the minor and major allele fraction thresholds (workflow params `minor_allele_fraction = 0.25` and `major_allele_fraction = 0.75` by default).
+Positions with allele frequencies between the minor and major allele fraction threshold will appear as ambiguous nucleotides.

 **Output files:**